Rejay0707/travelPlanner/README.md

 2. **Trip Controller**: Manages incoming requests related to trips, such as adding, updating, and deleting trips and activities.

-3. **Trip Service**: Contains the business logic for handling trip-related operations, including CRUD operations for trips and activities.
+3. **Trip Service**: Contains the business logic for handling trip-related operations.
 4. **Trip Routes**: Defines the routes for accessing trip-related endpoints.

 5. **Server Initialization**: Initializes and configures the backend server.